LJONeill/NLP/README.md

 ## Introduction

-This GitHub repository presents our NLP project focused on leveraging the CheckList evaluation method in combination with Named Entity Recognition (NER) tagging to investigate sentiment classification models.
+This GitHub repository represents the coding part our NLP project focused on leveraging the CheckList evaluation method in combination with Named Entity Recognition (NER) tagging to investigate sentiment classification models.
 The core aim is to analyze whether sentiment models are influenced by the presence of named entities—even though such information should ideally not affect sentiment predictions.
 Our work examines potential biases, cross-domain robustness, and the underlying behavior of sentiment classifiers.

 ## Datasets